Mamadsho/TOF-emulator/README.md

 Via the setting You can change next properties of the scene and renderer:
 DO NOT USE inline vector notations (like, lightColor: [1.0, 1.0, 1.0]) in yaml.
 Those are not supported by tiny-yaml used in this project.
 Paths are given relative.
+The box images must be similar by resolution and probably depth!
 ``` yaml
 modelPath: data/suzanne.stl